-Allen’s ideas would eventually be distilled into conventional thought and propounded by figures such as Thomas Paine, but in 1772 he was out on a limb with his ideas, and as it turned out the limb wasn’t strong enough to hold him.
+Allen’s ideas would eventually turn into conventional thought, and propagandists such as Thomas Paine would expound on them.
+But in 1772, Allen had crawled out on a limb with his ideas, and as it turned out the limb couldn’t hold him.

-A fiery and controversial Baptist minister, Allen delivered his fieriest speech at a Thanksgiving celebration in December of 1772.
-He turned the speech into a pamphlet: Oration Upon the Beauties of Liberty, or the Essential Rights of Americans, which became one of the best-selling political pamphlets in America, prior to publication of the Declaration of Independence.
+A passionate and controversial Baptist, Allen delivered his fieriest speech at a Thanksgiving celebration in December of 1772.
+He turned the speech into a pamphlet: Oration Upon the Beauties of Liberty, or the Essential Rights of Americans.
+It became one of the best-selling political pamphlets in America before publication of the Declaration of Independence.
 It passed through seven printings in four cities.

 The Baptist pulpit was an odd place for such radical thinking to spring up.
-Baptist leaders of the day were focused on obtaining parity and equal treatment with other religions in New England.
-They rarely ventured into the debates over the squabbles between the colonies and the mother country.
-But Allen’s vision was far bigger.
+Baptist leaders of the day focused on obtaining parity and equal treatment with other religions in New England.
+They rarely ventured into the squabbles between the colonies and the mother country.
+But Allen’ had a much bigger vision.
 He railed against taxation, parliamentary shenanigans and even took shots directly at the king.
 He even criticized Britain for allowing slavery in its colonies, though his publisher couldn’t include that issue in the first editions of the Oration.
 It made it only into later printings.

-Allen almost never found a platform in America.
 Allen was born in England and had been driven from the pulpit there because of his radical thinking.
-Among other issues, he refused to condemn the Sandemanians, a religious sect that preached there was no biblical basis for granting authority to a central church.
+Among other issues, he refused to condemn the Sandemanians, a religious sect that preached the Bible gave no basis for granting authority to a central church.

-The church was divided over whether Allen should speak.
+The congregation disagreed about letting Allen should speak.
 Churchman Isaac Backus noted in his journal: “Met with Mr. John Allen a noted writer from England, who has been preaching in Boston lately, but we have some very bad reports about him; how they’ll turn out I know not.”

 Meanwhile, Allen had friends among the Sons of Liberty and among American sympathizers in England.
-With a little back room pressure, he got is chance in the pulpit.
+With a little back room pressure, he got his chance in the pulpit.

 Allen chose the 1772 Thanksgiving address – guaranteed to be widely attended and noted – to deliver his Oration.
 The colonies were in an uproar over the king’s appointment of a Commission of Inquiry to investigate the burning of the British ship Gaspee in Rhode Island.
 The commission planned to send the Rhode Islanders who burned the ship to England for trial, and Allen used that as the springboard for his rant against the English government.

 Allen, like all speakers of the day, never declared his disloyalty to the monarchy.
-But his rhetoric was clear: “An arbitrary despotic power in a prince, is the ruin of a nation, of the King, of the crown, and of the subjects; therefore it is to be feared, abhorred, detested and destroyed. . .
+But he made his opinion clear.
+“An arbitrary despotic power in a prince, is the ruin of a nation, of the King, of the crown, and of the subjects; therefore it is to be feared, abhorred, detested and destroyed. . .
 The King of England has no power to enact, or put in force any law that may oppress (the Americans); his very attempting to do it, at once destroys is right to reign over them.”

-He went on to call for sort of American parliament to make rules to govern the colonies, and he declared that if the king persisted “in being influenced and dictated by his Ministry,” he might well risk the same fate of his predecessor Charles I, overthrown by revolutionaries.
+He went on to call for a sort of American parliament to make rules to govern the colonies.
+He also declared that if the king persisted “in being influenced and dictated by his Ministry,” he might well risk the same fate of his predecessor Charles I, overthrown by revolutionaries.

-Allen was widely read, though not everyone was comfortable with his hostility.
-John Adams, in his diary, noted Col. James Otis “reads to large Circles of the common People, Allen’s Oration on the Beauties of Liberty and recommends it as an excellent Production.”
+Many people read Allen’s pamphlet, though not everyone found his hostility to their liking.
+John Adams, in his diary, noted James Otis “reads to large Circles of the common People, Allen’s Oration on the Beauties of Liberty and recommends it as an excellent Production.”

-Adams felt such radical ideas as giving voting rights to un-landed citizens was taking democracy too far.
+Adams felt such radical ideas as giving voting rights to un-landed citizens took democracy too far.
 Still, he noted, Otis’ devotion to the rights of Americans was unquestioned.

-Allen published his pamphlets under the nom de guerre: British Bostonian.
+Allen published his pamphlets under the nom de guerre British Bostonian.
 He proposed one last pamphlet in 1774, The Patriotic Whisper in the Ears of the King; or the Grand Request of the People of America Made Manifest.
 Intended as a Chariot of Liberty for the Sons of America.
-But if it was ever published, it was lost and Allen slipped into obscurity – his position as radical pamphleteer filled by thinkers such as Thomas Paine.
+But if it was ever published, it was lost.
+Allen slipped into obscurity – his position as radical pamphleteer filled by thinkers such as Thomas Paine.